jerschro/how_to_dft/docs/xtb/index.md

 If you need to install conda, read my install conda tutorial [Here](../hpcc/install_conda.md).

 For all operating systems, run the commands below.
-This command creates a new conda environment named crest with CREST and xTB downloaded in it.
-To activate the conda environment and load CREST you type ```conda activate crest```.
+This command creates a new conda environment named xtb with xTB downloaded in it.
+To activate the conda environment and load xTB you type ```conda activate xtb```.

 ``` conda
 conda create -n xtb conda-forge::xtb